aashoo17/notes/src/general/std/time.md

 this clock does ensures that clock until booted again will keep on increasing only
 subtraction of two times on monotonic clock will still give elapsed time
 so it is better to use monotonic clock

+so what is benefit of monotonic over calendar time by substracting both will give same result for elasped time
+the thing is that calendar time can be changed by user/programmer - this is given as flexibility to match the clock
+if any error in the physical clock or use another clock for syncing the time over internet
+so if suddenly I changed the calendar time programmatically - elapsed time will give wrong result if calendar time was used

+monotonic clock can not be changed once started so it is good for measuring time

 ## CPU time:
 another use of these seconds is to calculate time elapsed between two times usually to determine how much